Splunk v1.0.9 Installation

 Before proceeding with the installation, map out your Splunk architecture and decide where the TruSTAR apps will be installed.
 You can use this as a checklist during installation to ensure that all apps are installed in the required Splunk locations.

-The data collection can take place on an on-premise Splunk Enterprise instance used as a heavy forwarder.
+The data collection must take place on an on-premise Splunk Enterprise instance configured to function as a heavy forwarder.
 This heavy forwarder requires the TruSTAR TA.

 Splunk Enterprise Security (ES)